Goldie Goes Global

 • ~2k-5k yen if you’re doing day trips outside of Tokyo (example: Tokyo to Yokohama costs 970 yen one-way; while my day trip to Fukukama and Enoshima costs ~4.5k yen as I travelled to multiple temples, each of which could be reached at different rail stations)

-• Food: ~1k-2.5k yen per main meal depending on how much you eat and where you are (touristy areas tend to charge more).
+• Food: ~1k-2.5k yen per main meal depending on how much you eat and where you are (touristy areas tend to charge more, although touristy/big restaurants would typically accept credit cards).
 Likewise, if you’re the type to randomly buy from food stalls you see along the way, these could also rack up quite a huge expense for you as well, e.g. one soft serve ice cream cone costs ~300-400 yen, crepes costs ~400-700 yen

 What do I need to do beforehand in order to fully enjoy my Tokyo trip?